akoen/notes/content/notes/educational_reform.md

 >
 > — Akala

--   What would happen if we completely removed grades and diplomas.
-It might force a pure meritocracy.
+-   What would happen if we completely removed grades and diplomas?
+Would it result in a meritocracy?